feathersui/feathersui-website/docs/as3-starling/sdk/custom-starling-initialization.md

 ---
-title: Customize the initialization of Starling in a Feathers MXML application
+title: Customize the initialization of Starling in a Feathers MXML application (Starling version)
 sidebar_label: Customize Starling initialization
 ---